New students from the UK & EU

 If you experience any difficulties with the online registration process please email email@example.com or telephone 0141 548 3165.

 When you have completed your online registration and submitted your photo online, your student card will be available for collection.
-Please allow two working days between uploading your photo and collecting your student card.
+Please allow a minimum of two working days between uploading your photo and collecting your student card.

 Benefits of early card collection